SAP-archive/teched2020-DT261/exercises/ex0/README.md

 ## Run the web shop in your IDE
 In this section, you will run the exercise application in your IDE.
 This is very useful while coding as you will be able to have a look at your application without deploying it to SAP Cloud Platform.

 6. Open a terminal.
-It will start in your workspace directory `~/projects/teched2020-DT261/webshop`.
+It will start in your workspace directory `~/projects/teched2020-DT261`.
 <br>![](/exercises/ex0/images/open_terminal.png)

 7. Change to the `application` subdirectory and run Spring Boot.
 ```
-~/projects/teched2020-DT261/webshop/application
+cd ~/projects/teched2020-DT261/application
 mvn spring-boot:run
 ```